Yes! PreCure 5: L'École des Cinq Lumières

 A second-year student who is the chief editor of the Cinq Lumières Tsūshin (a school paper).
 She tends to appropriate the paper for herself.
-Her name is a pun on masukomi (mass communication/media).
-Mika nearly gets a "scoop" on the Pretty Cures, but is distracted by Natts' human form, and as a result focuses the next day's paper on him, reducing the article on the Cures to a small, almost unreadable size.
+Her name is a pun on masukomi, meaning "mass communication".
+Mika almost gets a "scoop" on the Pretty Cures, but is distracted by Natts' human form, and as a result focuses the next day's paper on him, reducing the article on the Cures to a small, almost unreadable size.